Edinburgh Fringe with Kids: Free Outdoor Shows and the Family-Friendly Acts

 - The Filling Station on the Royal Mile - American-style diner kids find familiar.

-- The Elephant House - the famous JK Rowling Harry Potter cafe (currently rebuilt after a 2021 fire).
-Kids will be reverent.
+- The Elephant House - the famous JK Rowling cafe (rebuilt after a 2021 fire).
+Older Harry Potter kids will be reverent.

 - Hula Juice Bar in Grassmarket - smoothies and grain bowls for the parents.